SpikedPunchVictim/docs/README.md

 # Node Modules
 * [Bottleneck](https://github.com/SGrondin/bottleneck/blob/master/README.md): Battle hardened task queue with the ability to cluster and monitor progress through streams.
+* [grant](https://github.com/simov/grant): OAuth support for a ton of services.
+MAking OAuth easier to implement on the backend.
 * [node-resque](https://github.com/actionhero/node-resque): Part of the `actionhero` framework.
 Redis backed queues with a Node API.
 Supports `normal`, `delayed`, and `periodic` tasks.

 # Databases